-However, through generations, we’ve moved from having a job to survive to having a job to live to having a job to fulfill.
+However, through generations, we’ve moved from having a job to survive to have a job to live to have a job to fulfil.
 Call it career evolution.

 We’re lucky enough to be in a position where we can take the time to find meaning in our lives, and become world-changers through our jobs, not just through our free time.

 As we develop from children into adolescents, we’re taught how things should be, how we should act, and what we should and shouldn’t do.

 Sometimes, these are rational teachings to help us navigate the world.
 Sometimes, they’re irrational teachings based on the bias of those around us.

 Through our upbringing, education system and a desire to fit in, many of us lose who we are and settle into positions that continue down the security path as opposed to finding our true potential for change.

 We have a nagging feeling we’re not living a truly actualized life, but there are so many outside influences telling us we can’t.

 But it doesn’t have to be that way.
 No matter your age or position in life, there are tools out there at your disposal (many of them free) to help you figure out who you are, and what career path is perfect for you.

 This is the most vital tool you can have when searching for a career that lines up with who you are.